 How We Got Started

-I had Gender Confirmation surgery in 2016.
+Jordan Decker had Gender Confirmation surgery in 2016.
 After living in the area and then moving away, the cost of coming back for surgery almost prevented the surgery itself.
-I had some minor complications and stayed 2 extra weeks.
-With housing, food, medical supplies and the cost of my own caretaker for 6 weeks, the cost was over 10k just for recovery.
+He had some minor complications and had to stay in town 2 extra weeks.
+With housing, food, medical supplies and the cost of his own caretaker for 6 weeks, the cost was over 10k just for recovery.
 Not covered by insurance.
-I saw a need and I am filling it with a compassionate setting for others recovering from Gender Confirmation Surgery.
+He saw a need and we filling it with a compassionate setting for others recovering from Gender Confirmation Surgery.